A SMART parameter error such as Raw Read Error Rate indicates imminent drive failure that can result in permanent data loss.

 Step 2: Download, install and run Stellar Data Recovery Premium software.

-Step 10: Click ‘Browse’ and choose a save location on the PC.
+Step 9: Click ‘Browse’ and choose a location to save recovered data on the PC.

 CAUTION: Do not select the connected hard drive volumes.